shadlia/shadlia/README.md

 I'm on a mission to make the web a more beautiful and functional place, one line of code at a time.
 I specialize in:

-- 🚀 JavaScript & ES6+
+- 🚀 JavaScript & ES6+ & Php
 - ⚛️ React & Redux
 - 📦 Node.js & Express
 - 🌐 HTML5 & CSS3